sveltia/sveltia-cms/README.md

   - An optional field with no default value is saved as `false` by default, rather than nothing[^46].
 - List
   - A required field with no subfield or value is marked as invalid[^43].
-  - An optional field with no subfield or value is saved as an empty array[^44].
+  - An optional field with no subfield or value is saved as an empty array, rather than nothing[^44].
+  - You can enter spaces in a simple text-based list field[^50].
   - You can preview variable types without having to register a preview template[^42].
 - Object
   - Supports [variable types](https://decapcms.org/docs/variable-type-widgets/) just like the List widget.
 This allows you to have dependent fields in a collection[^30].